apache/phoenix-site/site/source/src/site/markdown/download.md

 ### Installation ###
 To install a pre-built phoenix, use these directions:

-* Download and expand the latest phoenix-[version]-incubating.tar
+* Download and expand the latest phoenix-[version]-bin.tar.
+Use either hadoop1 and hadoop2 artifacts which match your HBase installation.
-* Add the phoenix-core-[version]-incubating.jar to the classpath of every HBase region server.
-An easy way to do this is to copy it into the HBase lib directory.
+* Add the phoenix-[version]-server.jar to the classpath of every HBase region server and remove any previous version.
+An easy way to do this is to copy it into the HBase lib directory (use phoenix-core-[version].jar for Phoenix 3.x)
 * Restart all region servers.
-* Add the phoenix-[version]-incubating-client.jar to the classpath of any Phoenix client (both Hadoop-1 or Hadoop-2 compatible client jars are available in latest release).
+* Add the phoenix-[version]-client.jar to the classpath of any Phoenix client.

 ### Getting Started ###
 Wanted to get started quickly?
 Take a look at our [FAQs](faq.html) and take our quick start guide [here](Phoenix-in-15-minutes-or-less.html).